bluerobotics/bluerobotics.github.io/brov2/assembly.md

 ## Finishing the Battery Enclosure

-To finish installing the battery enclosure you need the following tools and items:
+To finish installing the battery enclosure you need the following parts and tools:

 - The bag with one black penetrator nut and one O-ring left in it
 - The 4 hole 3 inch enclosure end cap